mirandacarlsson/NEWbinche2/README.md

 ### The Graph

-On the next page, a graph based on the enrichment analysis is displayed.
+On the next webpage, a graph based on the enrichment analysis is displayed.
 The colouring of the nodes is based on the significance of the p-values.
+It is
-It is dependent on the values in that session; it is relative by default.
+dependent on the values in that session; it is relative by default.
 Making the colour scale absolute can currently only be done by changing the code (not available on the online webpage).
 To make this change in your local version, go